 (deoxyribonucleic acid) A molecule that carries the genetic information necessary to build and maintain an organism.

 (ribonucleic acid) A single-stranded molecule that acts as an information messenger or occasional information storage.

 Francis Crick was born in Northampton, UK, in 1916.
 He began his academic career studying physics at University College London, where he graduated in 1937.
 He was keen to carry on studying towards his PhD straight away, but his plans were put on hold when the Second World War broke out in 1939.
 Instead, for the next eight years he worked for the British Admiralty developing mines for the Royal Navy.

-During this period, Francis came across the book What is Life? by an Austrian quantum physicist Erwin Schrödinger.
-As a result he decided to change paths from researching physics in London to studying biology in Cambridge, first at the Strangeways Research Laboratory and then later at the Cavendish Laboratory.
+During this period, Francis came across the book What is Life? by Austrian quantum physicist Erwin Schrödinger.
+As a result, he decided to change paths from researching physics in London to studying biology in Cambridge, first at the Strangeways Research Laboratory and then later at the Cavendish Laboratory.